Death of Sushant Singh Rajput: Investigation

 The Mumbai Police commenced an investigation, stating the death was being treated as a suicide.
 A team of three doctors conducted an autopsy and submitted their provisional postmortem report at Bandra Police Station.
-On 15 June 2020, the Mumbai deputy commissioner of police said "The provisional cause of death is asphyxia due to hanging."
+On 15 June 2020, the Mumbai deputy commissioner of police said, "The provisional cause of death is asphyxia due to hanging."
 The final postmortem report, received on 25 June 2020, confirmed the cause of the death as asphyxia due to hanging and said it was a "clear case of suicide."
 The autopsy doctors placed the time of death at 10 to 12 hours before postmortem examination on 14 June at 11:30 p.m.—meaning between 11:30 a.m. and 1:30 p.m.
 (Indian Standard Time).
 The report added that no foul play was found.
 On 27 July 2020, Mumbai Police received the viscera report, which likewise ruled out any foul play.

-On 15 June 2020, Maharashtra home minister Anil Deshmukh stated the police would also probe the "professional rivalry" in the film industry as the cause of Rajput's depression.
+On 15 June 2020, the then Maharashtra home minister Anil Deshmukh stated that the police would also probe "professional rivalry" in the film industry as the cause of Rajput's depression.
 The police revealed Rajput was upset with being linked to the death of Disha Salian.
 Salian had died five days before him, and a case of accidental death was registered.
 She died after falling from the fourteenth floor of her building.
 On 3 August 2020, Police Commissioner of Mumbai Param Bir Singh said investigators had found no link between the deaths of Rajput and Salian.

 Interrogation of three psychiatrists and one psychotherapist confirmed Rajput had consulted them and was on medication prescribed by them.

 The police also revealed that Rajput had initially tried to hang himself with the belt of a bathrobe, but it could not sustain his weight.
 Following this, he used a green kurta.
 His clothes were strewn over the floor of his bedroom; the police concluded they had fallen out when he had pulled the kurta from his cupboard.
 Due to a discrepancy between his height and the distance between his bed and the ceiling fan, the police concluded he had hanged himself in an inclined position.
 No sign of struggle was found.